A short proof that all linear codes are weakly algebraic-geometric using Bertini theorems of B. Poonen: All linear codes are weakly algebraic-geometric

-Hence, given a code on a geometrically integral smooth projective variety, we have realised it over a smooth projective curve.
-We can therefore can restrict our attention to curves in our search for good codes and codes meant to beat the existing bounds on $\alpha_q(\delta)$.
+Hence, given a code over a geometrically integral smooth projective variety, we have realized it over a geometrically integral smooth projective curve.
+As a consequence we get: \begin{corollary}[Pellikan, Shen, van Wee] All linear codes are weakly algebraic-geometric. \end{corollary} \begin{proof} This easily follows from Theorem \ref {thm:agcode} and Theorem \ref{thm:main}. \end{proof}